 NCS Natural Cosmetics Standard

 The GfaW Gesellschaft für angewandte Wirtschaftsethik has issued the product certification NCS for organic cosmetics independent of other associations since 2013.
-Aside from specifications for product ingredients, e.g. „kbA“, the obligation of organic farming for specific natural substances, GMO-free, etc., the NCS-standard also demands ecological packaging.
-Within the NCS-certification there are several labeling options: NCS = products comply with the NCS-standard – NCS Organic Quality = products comply with the NCS-standard and at least 95 % are from organic farming – NCS-vegan = products comply with the NCS-standard and the ingredients do not come from or are derived from animals – NCS-vegan-Organic Quality = products comply with the NCS-standard, are vegan and contain at least 95 % from organic farming.
+Aside from specifications such as “kbA“ for specific natural ingredients, GMO-free production, etc., the NCS-standard also requires ecological packaging.
+Within the NCS-certification there are several labeling options: NCS = products comply with the NCS-standard – NCS Organic Quality = products comply with the NCS-standard and at least 95 % are from organic farming – NCS-vegan = products comply with the NCS-standard and the ingredients do not come from or are derived from animals – NCS-vegan-Organic Quality = products comply with the NCS-standard, are vegan and contain at least 95 % of ingredients from organic farming.

 Explanatory video: https://www.youtube.com/watch?v=Lg4BT-cIKfo